 In my city, the Seattle Mayoral race has focused on perceptions of center city safety and approaches to enhance public confidence downtown.
 And across Washington State, the Spokane City Council has joined cities wrestling with the Constitutional aspects (in the United States, at least) of “sit and lie” ordinances and associated government efforts to enforce civility in the public realm.

 I know.
 A new focus on the “sit-able” spaces in the public realm sounds more like cultivating couch potatoes than great cities.

 But consider the purposeful, contemporary images shown here.
-Sitting, in order to rest, converse, beg and sell is what people have always done, and captures a major part of urban life.
-Sitting with style, grace, safety and reflection is a major element of “place capital”—an increasing buzzword for urban success.
+Sitting to rest, converse, beg and sell is what people have always done, and it captures a significant part of urban life.
+Sitting with style, grace, safety, and reflection is a major element of “place capital”—an increasing buzzword for urban success.

-In summary, a greater focus on the sit-able is an invitation to rich discussion and ready illustration based on human tradition.
+In summary, a greater focus on the sit-able invites rich discussion and ready illustration based on human tradition.
 The sit-able is where those walking home meet the homeless.
-It embraces parks and park users, places to read and those benches where we offer a place to rest to someone who has a better reason to sit down than you, or me.
+It embraces parks and park users, places to read, and those benches where we offer a place to rest to someone who has a better reason to sit down than you or me.

 A focus on “sit-abilty” could be a game-changer and encourage a richer conversation about why, ironically, we sometimes have second thoughts about a rest stop in the reinvented, walkable cities of today.

 Images composed by the author in 2011 and 2013 in France (Bargemon, Provence and Bastia, Corsica) and Italy (Florence, Tuscany, and Gallipoli, Puglia).
 Click on the image for more detail. © 2009-2013 myurbanist.
 All Rights Reserved.
 Do not copy.